onlinegangster/azure-docs/readme.md

 # The Azure Docs
-Constraints and considerations when developing applications on top of the Azure public cloud
+A quickstart for running applications on top of the Azure public cloud

 <details><summary>1.
 Setting up a new cluster in Azure</summary>
   <p>